Diocese of Tortona: Parishes

 A list of the parishes in the Diocese of Tortona is contained in the volume of decrees of the Synod of Tortona of 1673.
 The state and organization of the parishes of the diocese of Tortona at the time of the re-erection of the diocese in 1817 is discussed extensively by Pollini.
 The 314 parishes of the diocese in the 21st century are listed by (civil) region, province and commune.
 The Diocese of Tortona maintains a list of parishes on its own website.
 In 2014 there was one priest for every 1,674 Catholics.

-Cardinal Carlo Alberto Guidobono Calvachini (1683-1774), the pro-Datary of Pope Clement XIV, a native of Tortona and a former student of the Jesuit College of Tortona, carried out the reconstruction of the parish church of S. Giacomo in Tortona.
+Cardinal Carlo Alberto Guidoboni Cavalchini (1683-1774), the pro-Datary of Pope Clement XIV, a native of Tortona and a former student of the Jesuit College of Tortona, carried out the reconstruction of the parish church of S. Giacomo in Tortona.